Skip to contents

 Value

-A data frame with columns 'env', 'rep', and genotype 'id', followed by the simulated genetic values for each trait.
+A data frame with columns 'env', genotype 'id', and 'rep', followed by the simulated genetic values for each trait.
 When return.effects = TRUE, a list is returned with additional entries containing the genotype main effects and GxE interaction effects for each trait.

 Examples